piotrpolak/pepiscms/README.md

 [![Build Status](https://travis-ci.org/piotrpolak/pepiscms.svg?branch=master)](https://travis-ci.org/piotrpolak/pepiscms)
 [![Maintainability](https://api.codeclimate.com/v1/badges/63fd33946e2cd355a561/maintainability)](https://codeclimate.com/github/piotrpolak/pepiscms/maintainability)

 PepisCMS is a content management system.
-Its main feature is the [CRUD module generator](#generating-a-crud-module) which makes it easy to set up an entire administration panel based on the database schema definition within minutes.
+Its main feature consists in the [CRUD module generator](#generating-a-crud-module) which makes it easy to set up an entire administration panel based on the database schema definition within minutes.
 The generated administration panel consists of [modules](#modules) that can be further customized (or just left as they are if you don't care about the presentation details).